tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   **Note**: The tables' locations can be physically adjusted by clicking and dragging them in the browser.

-* Explain to the class that creating a conceptual model is the first step of designing an ERD.
+* Explain to the class that normally a conceptual model would contain the entity relationships among the tables; however due to the nature of the [Quick Database Diagrams (Quick DBD)](https://app.quickdatabasediagrams.com/#/) web app, entity relationships can only be drawn via explicit foreign key definitions.
+Therefore, we will have to transition to a logical data model to view the relationships for this particular demonstration.

-* When a conceptual model is created, the overall goals of creating a database are taken into account by defining entities and their relationships to each other.
+**Note:** Another diagraming tool called [draw.io](http://draw.io/) can be used to quickly and easily create simple conceptual data models.

 Transition from the conceptual ERD to a logical ERD.
 Using the following lines, update your current entities with data types using the Quick Database Diagrams tool.